Brazil's Vale third-quarter net falls 66 percent; Guinea mine on hold

 | RIO DE JANEIRO

-RIO DE JANEIRO Brazil's Vale SA (VALE5.SA), the world's No. 2 mining company, said on Wednesday that third-quarter profit fell 66 percent compared with a year earlier, prompting the company to delay major mining projects and consider the sale of assets.
+RIO DE JANEIRO Brazil's Vale SA (VALE5.SA), the world's No. 2 mining company, said on Wednesday that third-quarter profit fell 66 percent compared with a year earlier after the price of iron ore dropped to three-year lows.

-The result, largely due to tumbling iron ore prices, was slightly worse than the average of analysts' expectations.
-Among investments now on hold is Vale's $5 billion Simandou iron ore project in the West African country of Guinea.
+The result was slightly worse than the average of analysts' expectations and the company's earnings release included plans to put capital-intensive projects on hold.

-Net income in the three months ending September 30 was $1.67 billion, compared with $4.94 billion a year earlier.
+Net income in the three months ending September 30 was $1.67 billion, compared with $4.94 billion a year earlier, Vale said in a statement.
 Vale is the world's largest producer of iron ore, the main ingredient in steel.

 The average profit estimate of 19 analysts surveyed by Reuters was $1.92 billion.
 Profit fell 37 percent compared with the second quarter.